tardate/LittleArduinoProjects/playground/LedTemperatureDisplay/README.md

-# #079 LedTemperatureDisplay
+# #079 7-Segment Temperature Display

-Measure ambient temperature and display with a 4-digit 7-segment LED unit
+Measure ambient temperature with an LM35 and display with a 4-digit 7-segment LED unit

 ![The Build](./assets/LedTemperatureDisplay_demo.jpg?raw=true)

 ## Notes